 Normally, after you have gotten to your destination you head to your hotel.
 It is typically the first thing you really experience in a new city.
 And if that first impression isn’t up to your standard it can make or break your trip.
-It either makes you feel at home, peaceful and excited about the start of your adventure, or it can put you in a really foul mood really quick.
-So my job as an advisor, is to make sure you are comfortable and excited as soon as you get to a hotel, so that it starts your vacation off on the right foot.
-Having the chance to visit hotels in a specific destination means I have first hand knowledge of what my clients will experience and lets me meet the hotel reps I will be communicating with beforehand so that you feel welcomed as soon as you arrive.
+It either makes you feel at home, peaceful and excited about the start of your adventure.
+It can put you in a really foul mood really quick.
+So my job as an advisor, is to make sure you are comfortable and excited as soon as you get to a hotel.
+So that it starts your vacation off on the right foot.
+Having the chance to visit hotels in a specific destination means I have first hand knowledge of what my clients will experience.
+It lets me meet the hotel reps I will be communicating with beforehand.
+This is import so that you feel welcomed as soon as you arrive.
 For London, that meant staying in 3 hotels and visiting another 6 properties.

 So here are 5 of my favorite hotels from my trip.

 I have had clients stay here before and will continue to send clients to The Kensington.
-Located on a quiet street in South Kensington, this is a Doyle Collection property that reflects a traditional english style with a little twist.
-Close to Victoria and Albert museum, Kensington Palace, Natural History Museum, Royal Albert hall and Hyde park it is a great location.
+Located on a quiet street in South Kensington, this is a Doyle Collection property.
+It reflects a traditional english style with a little twist.
+It is close to Victoria and Albert museum and Kensington Palace.
+Also, it’s near the Natural History Museum, Royal Albert hall and Hyde park it is a great location.
 The staff are superb and the the room was gorgeously decorated (the claw foot tub was a dream) I can’t wait to stay there again.

 The Ned has one of the more interesting buildings and backgrounds of any hotel in London.
 Located in the City, it is a former bank that has been turned into a hotel.
 The lobby has been transformed into 8 different restaurants as well as the front desk.
 The rooms are all decorated in the 1920s style to reflect the building history.
 It also features members only amenities like the rooftop bar/restaurant and the bottom floor bar that was once the bank vault.
 It is a super special property that offers a unique experience perfect for business travelers, couples, and friend getaways.